Kezxia/Cloud-SOC-Setup/README.md

 ![Architecture Diagram](https://imgur.com/Qa1MyLI.png)

 > [!NOTE]
-> In this lab, we will explore Active Directory, now called Microsoft Entra ID, along with users and permissions.
-This is where users and permissions are created and managed in Azure.
-We will perform activities to gain a better understanding of the Azure hierarchy, covering subscriptions, resources, resource groups, and identity and access management.
+> In this lab, we will explore Microsoft Entra ID (formerly Active Directory) and the management of users and permissions in Azure.
+You will gain hands-on experience with creating and managing users and permissions, while deepening your understanding of the Azure hierarchy.
+We will navigate through subscriptions, resources, resource groups, and identity and access management (IAM) to understand how they interrelate.

 <details>